-You must have an electrocardiogram (ECG) done before starting your treatment, and every week while the dose is being increased (minimum 4 weeks).
+You must have a heart cardiogram (ECG) before starting treatment, while the dose is being increased, and every six months during your treatment.
 An ECG measures the electrical activity of your heart.

-You must have blood samples taken before starting treatment and for the first 18 weeks.
+You must have blood tests done before starting treatment and then every week for the first 18 weeks.

 It is one of the most effective medicinal products against delusions and hallucinations in connection with schizophrenia.